Common Career Mistakes and How to Avoid Them

 Not Establishing Goals

-Have you got a crystal clear picture of where you want to be in the next year or two?
+Have you got a crystal clear view of where you’d like be in the next year, or two?
 Failure to set goals that are achievable can hinder progress.
-Create clear short-term and long-term goals that prioritize those that will have the greatest impact on career advancement.
-To boost job satisfaction be sure your goals are in line with your personal needs.
+Establish clear long-term and short-term goals, focusing on those that have the highest impact on your career advancement.
+To boost job satisfaction be sure your goals match personal interests.

-Creating meaningful relationships can result in better job opportunities or advancements within your current position.
-Building strong networks should not only target senior employees, but also your former colleagues and peers. colleagues, as well as attending industry conferences and other events.
+Making meaningful connections can result in more opportunities for advancement and new jobs in your current position.
+Networks that are strong should not be limited to senior employees, but also peers and former colleagues, as well as attendance at industry conferences and events.

 - Attend professional events